-The Federation of Stoke Hill Schools has named an SEND Governor- Vanessa Newcombe.
-Vanessa supports the above principles and helps to ensure continuity of provision across the two sites, checking whether pupils are meeting targets outlined in IEPs and/or Educational Health Care Plans (EHCPs) and making progress in line with (or better than) similar pupils nationally.
+The Federation of Stoke Hill Schools has named an SEND Governor- Amy Bickford.
+Amy is a newly appointed SEND governor and her role will be to support the above principles and helps to ensure continuity of provision across the two sites, checking whether pupils are meeting targets outlined in IEPs and/or Educational Health Care Plans (EHCPs) and making progress in line with (or better than) similar pupils nationally.